rikima-mitsuhashi/DR-20-DEX-Image/README.md

 * This dataset contains 4,663 malware images from 20 different malware families.
 The original malware binary programs are included in the Drebin dataset.

-* When your papers use the dataset or script-tools, please cite the following paper.
+* When your papers use the dataset or script-tools for the dataset, please cite the following paper.

 * R. Mitsuhashi and T. Shinagawa, <br>
 "Exploring Optimal Deep Learning Models for Image-based Malware Variant Classification,"<br>